zinic/jx/README.md

-#JX the JAXB JSON-XML Binding Model#
+#Jx the JAXB JSON-XML Binding Model#

 ##The Project Structure##